Sparklers are fun no matter what age you are. They always bring a bit of fun to a wedding and are really great to get photographs with!

 Here are the Jet Lighters I have used in the past.

 What kind of experience/photograph do you want?

 There are so many things you can do with sparklers.
-My favourite is the tunnel, this is where you walk through two lines of your guests who all have sparklers and cheer you - this is probably the most fun thing to do!
+My favourite is the tunnel.
+This is where you walk through two lines of your guests who all have sparklers and cheer you which is probably the most fun thing to do!
 You can also do a massive group shot where everyone has a sparkler, or try some long exposures!
-A lot of people want to draw a heart, this is much harder than it looks, especially if you are a couple of drinks in but totally doable if you are willing to give it a few tries!
+A lot of people want to draw a heart, which is much harder than it looks, especially if you are a couple of drinks in but totally doable if you are willing to give it a few tries!

 Sometimes with sparklers the couple are too concerned about the photo and don’t enjoy the moment enough!
 Let your photographer worry about the photo and enjoy yourselves.
 I always make sure that once I have the shots I want: I let everyone loose to with the sparkers.
 Some people like to write their names, some people draw other objects…